youngsangsuh/youngsangsuh.github.io/_posts/2020-09-09-first-post.md

 </table>

 <br>
-Please refer to our paper for further details.
+Please refer to our paper for further details. <br>
+[1] F. Gao, W. Wu, Y. Lin, and S. Shen, “Online safe trajectory generation for quadrotors using fast marching method and bernstein basis polynomial,” in 2018 IEEE International Conference on Robotics and Automation (ICRA).
+IEEE, 2018, pp. 344–351. <br>
 </div>